 Bugbear (1) – The stats are pretty bad in general, if you’re a melee lock this goes up to a 2 or 3 as you can benefit from Long Limbed, but for the average Warlock this is a hard pass.

-Changeling (4) – Great stats, a couple of skills, and Shapechanger can let you skip Mask of Many Faces in favour of a different invocation.
+Changeling (4) – Great stats, a couple of skills, and Shapechanger can let you skip Mask of Many Faces in favor of a different invocation.
 Worth noting, however, that whilst Mask can change what your clothes look like, the Changeling ability can’t.

 Dhampir (3) – The stats can be whatever you want them to be, enhanced movement is always nice, but the bite is likely going to be RP fodder at best for you.